Wave-class tanker: Construction programme

-Future
+Decommissioning and fate

-In June 2018 it was reported by the Brazilian press that the UK MoD had offered to sell one or both of the Wave-class tankers to Brazil.
+In June 2018 it was reported by the Brazilian press that the United Kingdom's Ministry of Defence (MoD) had offered to sell one or both of the Wave-class tankers to Brazil.
 As early as 2010, BAE Systems had proposed providing Brazil with a variant of the Wave-class, tailored to meet the specific aviation, stores and personnel requirements of the Brazilian Navy.

-As of June 2020, Wave Ruler was reported to be in extended readiness (uncrewed reserve) but maintained in good condition and available for reactivation.
+In June 2020, RFA Wave Ruler was reported to be in extended readiness (uncrewed reserve) but maintained in good condition and available for re-activation.
 In February 2022, it was reported that both tankers of the class would be kept in "extended readiness".
 In June 2023, one report suggested that due to manning shortages in the RFA, both ships would be decommissioned and potentially sold abroad.
-However, in the same month James Cartlidge, the Minister of State, Ministry of Defence, stated that both ships were to be retained in extended readiness until 2028 with the option of potentially reactivating them if required.
+However, in the same month James Cartlidge, the then Minister of State for Defence Procurement, stated that both ships were to be retained in extended readiness until 2028 with the option of potentially reactivating them if required.

-On November 20th 2024 Secretary of State for Defence John Healey announced that both Wave class would be decommissioned to save costs.
+On 20 November 2024, the Secretary of State for Defence John Healey announced that both Wave-class oilers were to be decommissioned by March 2025, three years earlier than initially planned, in order to reduce expenses.

+On 18 February 2026, Inocea Group announced the purchase of both Wave-class ships, with the intention of fitting them up for active service with allied nations.